fanpu/blog/courses.md

 - &#10084;&#65039; 15-411 [**Compiler
 Design**](https://www.cs.cmu.edu/afs/cs/academic/class/15411-f20/www/), [Seth
 Goldstein](http://www.cs.cmu.edu/~seth/)

+  Compilers is the other "star" systems class in CMU apart from OS.
+The best part of the course were the labs by far.
+They are done in groups of 2, and you can choose to use OCaml (best-supported, most people use this), C++ (ok support), or Rust (very limited support, maybe better now?).
+Why not be the next legend to write it in JavaScript? (please don't: reasoning will be given later).
+There are 6 labs in total, with each lab depending on previous labs.
+They are as follows:

+  1. Lab 1: You will implement lexing, parsing, typechecking, register allocation, and code generation in x86 for a very simple language that only performs arithmetic for integers.

+  2. Lab 2: You extend the language that your compiler can compile to boolean expressions (including integer comparisons that results in booleans), conditional expressions, while and for loops.

+  3. Lab 3: The language that your compiler supports now includes function prototypes, function declarations, typedefs.
+  It will be necessary to perform some tail-call optimizations to avoid stack overflows on some of the test cases that performs recursive calls.

+  4. Lab 4: Your compiler must now be able to allocate/free memory on the heap, deal with pointers & deferencing, support structs and field dereferencing/selection, support allocation and de-allocation of fixed-sized arrays of a given type.

+  5. Lab 5: In my opinion, this lab was the most fun.
+The goal is to implement various compiler optimizations such as strength reduction, single static assignment (SSA), improved register allocation, aggressive deadcode elimination, partial redundancy elimination, etc. You need to beat `gcc -O1` in order to receive full credit, and it is possible to earn bonus points if you can beat it further.
+There is a scoreboard as well, which encourages teams to be competitive and creative with their optimizations. <br><br>
+  The running joke about Lab 5 is that many teams spend most of it implementing SSA, but then run out of time to actually build optimizations on top of it.
+  This is because SSA is just a mechanism for transforming your intermediate representation into a form that is more suitable for implementing many other globla optimizations, but implementing it just by itself without optimizations does not speed things up and instead makes your code slower since code in SSA form is longer. <br><br>
+  This lab allows you to go as crazy as you want, and you can work on whatever optimizations that interests you the most personally.
+For instance, in the past there was a group that wrote an optimization to vectorize operations using SIMD extensions.
+It did not really improve the performance of the binary by a lot on most of the test cases, since most of them are testing performance on other cases like deadcode elimination or loop optimizations, but it was a cool project nonetheless.

+  6. Lab 6: In the last lab, you are asked to write your own proposal for extending your compiler, and then to implement it.
+My group chose to add object-oriented features to the language, including inheritance, access modifiers (i.e `private/public/protected`), and runtime polymorphism via vtables.

+  Ok, so I mentioned previously that you shouldn't use some weird language for compilers unless you really know what you are doing.
+This is because in Lab 5, the amount of time given to your compiler to compile each file is limited.
+Some of the more advanced optimizations are actually very computationally expensive, and therefore you want to make sure that the language that you use is fast, or otherwise you know how to make it fast.
+There are many teams using OCaml that lost points on Lab 5 because their compiler could not compile many of the test cases in time (this can be avoided by optimizing your compiler code, even if it's heap-based like OCaml, although it might be trickier since people are generally less familiar with how to write performant OCaml code).
+We also faced compiler runtime issues with a few test cases initially even though we were on C++, but we were able to resolve all of them by performing some optimizations.

+  Another fun part about this course is that on top of the test cases provided to you for each lab, you will also have to write at least 20 programs to be submitted as test cases, which will be added to the common pool of test cases that everyone will be evaluated on.
+This creates some sort of cat-and-mouse game where over the years the tests get increasingly harder and catch even more edge cases, and your compiler must be faster and be more robust.
+Some of the test cases even revealed bugs in the reference compiler.
+Of course, there is a limit to how adversarial the programs can be - the reference compiler must be able to compile them within the time limit.
+Our team did something quite evil by binary searching for the parameters determining the difficulty of our programs that barely passes the threshold of what the reference compiler can accept, which tripped up quite a number of other teams.

+  Another piece of advice for this class is that you cannot afford to fall behind on any of the labs.
+This is because each lab depends on the successful implementation of previous labs, and your compiler will be run against test cases in previous labs.
+In other words, if you are failing 5 test cases in Lab 2, then you will at minimum continue to fail all 5 of them in Lab 3 because they will re-appear.
+This makes it critically important to get everything right for each lab when it is due, if not the amount of points that you lose will continue to compound to subsequent labs.

 - &#11088; 15-455 **Undergraduate Complexity Theory**, [Venkatesan Guruswami
 ](https://people.eecs.berkeley.edu/~venkatg/)

+  I really enjoyed 15-251 Great Theoretical Ideas in Computer Science under Venkat, and decided to take this class with him as well.
+Undergraduate Complexity Theory (UCT) is considered to be the follow-up class to 15-251.
+  The lecture pacing was quite fast, and he covered a lot of advanced topics which would usually only be touched upon in a graduate class (i.e parameterized complexity, pseudorandomness), but all for the better.
+The homeworks and exams are notoriously difficult and I ended up spending much more time on this class than I expected to (~20 hours/week), but it was a great preparation for the follow-up 15-855 Graduate Complexity Theory course that I took next semester.
+Also, don't worry too much about doing extremely well on his exams because they are always generously curved at the end.

+  Unfortunately, Venkat is now no longer at CMU, but has moved to Berkeley, which in my opinion is a very great loss for CMU's theory community.
+  He is truly an amazing lecturer.

 - &#10084;&#65039; 15-445 [**Database Systems**](https://15445.courses.cs.cmu.edu/fall2020/), [Andy Pavlo](http://www.cs.cmu.edu/~pavlo/)

   Andy's lectures are a whole lot of fun, and it is hard to not be fired up by